UiharuKazari2008/sequenzia-compose/README.md

 reset      - Reset server OS
              [?]
 Above commands support specifying a component or "list" mode       - Show or Set Operator Mode
+- append         - Append mode to operator mode

+router     - Interface with embedded LANTIS router (must be enabled)
+- start          - Start all routes
+- stop           - Kill all routes
+- keygen-setup   - Generate a new keypair for setup
+- keygen-master  - Generate a new keypair for transport
+- pubkeys        - Display public keys
+- config         - Edit the Connections

 status     - Status of components logs       - Show components logs